-"Mykonos attractions – even if your Mykonos vacations are one day long there’s lots to keep you busy during your visit to Mykonos Greece island..."
+"Mykonos attractions – even if your Mykonos vacations are one day long there’s lots to keep you busy during your visit to this Greek island..."

-Mykonos island and Mykonos town might not be too big but there’s enough Mykonos attractions to keep you busy all day.
+Mykonos island and Hora town might not be too big but there’s enough Mykonos attractions to keep you busy all day.

-And when the moment comes for you to get back onboard your cruise ship, you will wish you could have prolonged your mini Mykonos vacation.
+And when the moment comes for you to get back onboard your cruise ship, you will wish you could have prolonged your mini island vacation.

-Here’s a list of Mykonos attractions and Mykonos things to do to help you make sure you’ve seen as much as you can in your short cruiser’s day to Mykonos Greece island.
+Here’s a list of all the attractions and things to do to help you make sure you’ve seen as much as you can in your short cruiser’s day to Mykonos Greece island.

 These Mykonos attractions have become such a big symbol of the island, it would be impossible to imagine the landscape without them.